 Don’t think the Chase Sapphire Reserve Card is the right fit for you?
 You still have some other great options.

 The Chase Sapphire Preferred Card is a great travel card in its own right.
-Although you’ll miss out on the credits offered by the Sapphire Reserve, this card provides the same signup bonus but with a significantly smaller annual fee.
-In fact, the $95 annual fee is waived for the first year, so you can earn the 50,000 point signup bonus without paying a fee at all (provided you meet the minimum spending requirements).
+Although you’ll miss out on the credits offered by the Sapphire Reserve, this card provides a larger signup bonus (60,000 points) but with a significantly smaller annual fee of just $95.
 You’ll earn 2X points on travel and dining, plus 1X points on everything else.
 Those points can be transferred at a 1:1 ratio to the same partner loyalty programs, or you can redeem them through the Chase portal to stretch them even further.

 This is the first card I recommend to anybody who is new to points and miles or who is intimidated by a large annual fee.
 It’s also a great card for those who only travel once or twice a year.